Find a Part Now

 The team admitted the W15 will have a completely different concept for the 2024 season with their intentions to be trying to catch up to pace setters Red Bull for their hope of claiming the championship or fighting for wins.

-On 1 February 2024, Mercedes confirmed Hamilton would leave the team after 11 years, with the seven-time champion signing a multi year contract to drive for Ferrari from 2025 onwards.
+On 1 February 2024, Mercedes confirmed Hamilton would leave the team after 12 years, with the seven-time champion signing a multi-year contract to drive for Ferrari from 2025 onwards after he activated an exit clause in his contract.
+Mercedes junior driver Andrea Kimi Antonelli was announced as his replacement on 31 August 2024.

 Engine supplier